-Our Top Pick for 2018: Fisher-Price Snugabunny Cradle ‘N Swing
+Our Top Pick for Best Baby Swings of 2019: Fisher-Price Snugabunny Cradle ‘N Swing

 When you bring home a newborn, you imagine all the time you’ll spend snuggling together.
 What you don’t always think about is the number of hours you’ll spend rocking, walking, and shushing your baby.
 That time together creates an incredible bond between parent and child but there are times when you need something to soothe your baby while you do other activities.

 An infant swing can be a lifesaver for a parent looking to grab a quick shower or make dinner.
 The swing can entertain and keep your baby happy while you have a chance to get some work done.
 Today, baby swings come in many different designs with features that cater to an infant’s growing needs.
 As with all baby equipment, safety is always the first concern.

 Let’s Have a Quick Look of Our Top 4 Picks:

 The Fisher-Price Snugabunny Cradle N’Swing (FP) has top of the line features.
 It uses motion, sound, and visual stimulation that can be customized to soothe and entertain your baby.
 It weighs 24.8 pounds and can hold a baby up to 25 pounds.